emeraldwalk/ts-json-decode/README.md

 ```

 ### Decoders with Default Values
 Decoders can optionally be configured with a default value.
-If so the default will be returned when parsing fails instead of the error handler being called.
+If so, the default will be returned when there is a parsing error instead of calling the errorHandler.

+#### Decoders using undefined as default value
 ```
-import * as Decode from '@emeraldwalk/ts-json-decode';

-// Decoders using undefined as default value

 const booleanDecoder = Decode.boolean(undefined);
 booleanDecoder('invalid'); // returns undefined